jpawlowski/AzureAD-PIM-Roles-Management/README.md

-# Azure AD PIM Roles Management
+# Roles Management for Microsoft Entra Privileged Identity Management

-PowerShell script to implement a security Tiering model for Azure AD Privileged Roles using Azure AD Privileged Identity Management.
+PowerShell script to implement a security Tiering model for Microsoft Entra using Privileged Identity Management.

-The example configuration in `AzureAD-Roles-Management.config.ps1` uses Authentication Context to enable access control during activation of eligible roles using Conditional Access policies.
+The example configuration in `template.config` uses Authentication Context to enable access control during activation of eligible roles using Conditional Access policies.